1medi/nimbus_blog/_posts/logo-ideations.md

   url: "/assets/blog/dynamic-routing/logomockup2.jpeg"
 ---

-This past week we worked hard to produce some high quality logos (In addition to the one above!):
+This past week we worked hard to produce some high quality logos (In addition to the one above!)

 ![Logo Design](/assets/blog/dynamic-routing/Aetherlogo2.png)